Joan Nestle

-Joan Nestle (born May 12, 1940) is a Lambda Award winning writer and editor and a founder of the Lesbian Herstory Archives, which holds, among other things, everything she has ever written.
-She is openly lesbian and sees her work of archiving history as critical to her identity as "a woman, as a lesbian, and as a Jew".
+Joan Nestle (born May 12, 1940) is a Lambda Award-winning writer and editor and a founder of the Lesbian Herstory Archives.
+She is openly lesbian and sees her work of archival work as critical to her identity as "a woman, as a lesbian, and as a Jew."

 Life

-"As a woman, as a lesbian, as a Jew, I know that much of what I call history others will not.
-But answering that challenge of exclusion is the work of a lifetime."
-(From A Restricted Country).
-"I wrote these words in 1986 and though historical attentions have shifted somewhat since then, they still embody my dedication to creating a more inclusive story of women and Jews.
-I am now 65, living in a conservative America, in a world torn by war, by such desperate needs for safety that difference is a fearful thing.
-More than ever, I believe in a feminism that does not run from the full complexity of women's lives, from the vital differences between us as well as the connections that bind us.
-A Jewish women's history that seeks respectability at the price of our full story will disinherit some of our most embattled women.
-The Lesbian Herstory Archives is a place of remembering, of refusal of historical exile, where as a Jew from working class roots and a femme feminist from the queer 1950s, I could help ensure that shame and assimilation did not win out over our wondrous complexities.
-The archives must be a home big enough for all of us.”
+Nestle's father died before she was born, and she was raised by her mother Regina Nestle, a bookkeeper in New York City's Garment District, whom she credits with inspiring her "belief in a woman's undeniable right to enjoy sex".

-Nestle's father died before she was born, and she was raised by her widowed mother Regina Nestle, a bookkeeper in New York City's Garment District, whom she credits with inspiring her "belief in a woman's undeniable right to enjoy sex".
-She attended Martin Van Buren High School in Queens and received her B.A. from Queens College, City University of New York in 1963.
-During the mid-1960s she became involved in the Civil Rights Movement, traveling to the Southern United States to join the Selma to Montgomery march and to participate in voter registration drives.
-She earned a master's degree in English from New York University in 1968 and worked toward a doctorate for two years before returning to Queens College to teach.
+Nestle attended Martin Van Buren High School in Queens, New York City, and received her Bachelor of Arts from Queens College, City University of New York in 1963.
+During the mid-1960s she became involved in the civil rights movement, traveling to the Southern United States to join a Selma to Montgomery march and to participate in voter registration drives.
+She earned a master's degree in English from New York University in 1968 and worked toward a doctorate for two years, before returning to Queens College to teach.

-Nestle had been part of the working-class, butch and femme bar culture of New York City since the late 1950s.
-In an interview with Ripe Magazine, she recalled that the center of her social life as a young lesbian was a bar called the Sea Colony, which, typically for the time, was run by organized crime and that, in an attempt to avoid raids by the vice squad, allowed only one woman into the bathroom at a time:
+Nestle was part of the butch and femme bar culture of New York City since the late 1950s.
+In an interview with Ripe Magazine, she recalled that the center of her social life as a young lesbian was a bar called the Sea Colony, which was run by organized crime and, in an attempt to avoid raids by the vice squad, allowed only one woman into the bathroom at a time.